silvanasp/AST/README.md

 # Data
 Environmental sound files are contained in the folder audio in .wav format.
+Information about the files are in esc50.csv.

 # Preprocessing
 The preprocessing.py file contains the code for filtering the signals anb computing the spectra using the Mel filter bank.
 The results are saved in the filder Preprocessed.